djangocon/2025.djangocon.us/src/_content/posts/keynote-carson.md

 ## How do you use Django?

-> I do not use Django very often because my main profession is as a teacher and we mainly use Java here.
+> I do not use Django very often because my main profession is teaching and we mainly use Java.
 However, the Django community has embraced HTMX, a web library that I created, and so I have a lot of friends in the community.

 ## Can you give us a teaser about what your talk is about?